Kowalski1024/Mi-Go/README.md

 ## Test plan generation

-IThe framework uses test plans generated by [generator](https://github.com/Kowalski1024/speech-to-text-tester/blob/master/testplan_generator/generator.py) that allows users to specify the number of videos in the test, video category, and other relevant parameters.
+The framework uses test plans generated by [generator](https://github.com/Kowalski1024/speech-to-text-tester/blob/master/testplan_generator/generator.py) that allows users to specify the number of videos in the test, video category, and other relevant parameters.
 The generator collects videos